The remarkable truth about Predictive Sales Analytics & Controlling

 |How to diagnose how well KAMs are performing?||Ratios: Activities – Sold Per Account vs potential per KAM|

-Choosing the right performance indicator is more a craft than a science.
-Furthermore, B2B sales leaders should concentrate on a reduced set of KPIs, to avoid the risk of overloading their teams.
-Less is more.
+Choosing the right performance indicator is more of a craft than a science.
+Besides, effective sales leaders concentrate on a reduced set of KPI to avoid the risk of overloading their teams.

-Lastly, KPIs should be used to modify the sales team’s behaviour: which customers, sales plans and sales actions to focus and prioritize.
+Lastly, KPIs are to modify the sales team’s behaviour: which customers, sales plans and sales actions to focus and prioritise.
 Changing sales team behaviour is a significant challenge that cannot take for long.

 Sales controlling with analytics: steer clear and accelerate.

-Records are to there to be broken.
+Records are made to be broken.
 Controlling the sales team and steering it in an encouraging direction will alone not make a significant difference.
 Speed is of the essence.
-Sales reps need to move faster than its competitors.
-B2B organisations aiming to revenue growth should deploy a sales acceleration solution.
+Sales reps need to move faster than their competitors.
+B2B organisations aiming to grow revenues employ today artificial intelligence sales analytics software.
 Constructive coaching is also necessary.
-Sales leaders should teach KAM to spend five minutes every day prioritising.
+Real leaders teach KAM to spend five minutes every day prioritising.

 Companies explicitly targeting improvements in sales effectiveness cannot do without sales acceleration.
 These applications are quickly growing, mainly due to the increased ability to measure its Return on Investment (ROI).
 A 2014 market study of German B2B sales and marketing executives showed that 30 % of companies had already implemented sales acceleration solutions.
 This development lags, however, the US, UK, and France.

-The financial benefits of a sales acceleration solution and prioritization using predictive sales analytics are clear to most managers:
+The financial benefits of a sales acceleration solution and prioritisation using predictive sales analytics are clear to most managers: